 The dermis is the layer of skin your tattooer is aiming for, and in contrast to the epidermis, or top layer of skin, has a blood supply.
 This is why you bleed when you get tattooed, and why some amount of pigment will inevitably enter your body during the process.

-What happens when the pigment reaches the dermis?
+What happens when pigment is inserted into the dermis?

 Our immune response gets triggered!
 After all, we are literally getting stabbed repeatedly in order to put a foreign object in our bodies, and this sets your body’s immune alarm system off- “WTF is happening?!
 It’s time to investigate.”